 Every year, many artists and curators from around the world take part in art residencies at the Ujazdowski Castle.
 The Residents magazine was created to showcase their work.
 Artists live and create here for many months and the culmination of their stay might be an exhibition, performance, or a publication.
 Sometimes the effects of their work are presented outside the Ujazdowski Castle, as in the case of the Lithuanian artist Lina Lapelyte, whose opera was awarded the Golden Lion at the last Venice Art Biennale.
 In the magazine, you will also find interviews with Polish artists who took part in art residencies in Palestine: Karolina Grzywnowicz, Joanna Rajkowska, and Jaśmina Wójcik.
 Their work will be presented at the exhibition Everyday Forms of Resistance, which we plan to open next year.

 Obieg is a bilingual online magazine dedicated to culture and art, documenting global contemporary art.
 It combines critique, in-depth theoretical texts, non-academic investigations, essays, and images.
-Fourteen issues have been published since 2016.
-The latest, entitled Euphoria and Fatigue: Ukrainian Art and Society after 2014 is dedicated to contemporary art in the Ukraine.
+Fifteen issues have been published since 2016.

 The U–jazdowski YouTube channel features video documentation of exhibitions, events, and a showcase of work by artists taking part in our residence programme.
 Meanwhile, our website contains photographic documentation, video, and guides available to download in pdf, from previous exhibitions, performances, and presentations by young artists in the Project Room series.

 Stay at home with us, and soon we will meet again at the Ujazdowski Castle.